Timeline of the nuclear program of Iran: 2007

 January 15, 2007: Ardeshir Hosseinpour, an Iranian junior scientist involved in The Uranium Conversion Facility at Isfahan, dies, reportedly due to "gassing".
 Several other scientists may also be killed or injured, and treated in nearby hospitals.

 January 21, 2007: The death of Ardeshir Hosseinpour is finally reported by the Al-Quds daily and the Iranian Student's News Agency (in Arabic & Persian).

 February 2, 2007: The U.S. private intelligence company Stratfor releases a report saying that Ardeshir Hosseinpour was killed by the Mossad through radioactive poisoning.

 February 4, 2007: Reva Bhalla of Stratfor confirms the details of Stratfor's report to The Sunday Times.
 Despite the previous reports, the "semi-official" Fars News Agency reports that an unnamed informed source in Tehran told them that Ardeshir Hosseinpour was not involved in the nuclear facility at Isfahan, and that he "suffocated by fumes from a faulty gas fire in sleep."

 March 6, 2007: Gholam Reza Aghazadeh, the head of Atomic Energy Organization of Iran declared that Iran has started construction of a domestically built nuclear power plant with capacity of 360 MW in Darkhovin, in southwestern Iran.

-March 24, 2007: United Nations Security Council Resolution 1747 is adopted unanimously by the United Nations Security Council.
-In the resolution, the Council resolved to tighten the sanctions imposed on Iran in connection with that nation's nuclear program.
+March 24, 2007: United Nations Security Council Resolution 1747 is adopted unanimously by the United Nations Security Council (UNSC).
+In the UNSC resolution, the Council resolved to tighten the sanctions imposed on Iran in connection with that nation's nuclear program.
 It also resolved to impose a ban on arms sales and to step up the freeze on assets already in place.

-April 9, 2007: President Ahmadinejad has announced Iran can now produce nuclear fuel on an industrial scale.
+April 9, 2007: President Mahmoud Ahmadinejad announced that Iran could produce nuclear fuel on an industrial scale.
 Some officials said 3,000 uranium gas enrichment centrifuges were running at the Natanz plant in central Iran.

 June 7, 2007: *Head of the International Atomic Energy Agency, Mohammad ElBaradei was quoted by the BBC as warning against the views of "new crazies who say 'let's go and bomb Iran'".

 June 30, 2007: U.S. Congressional Representatives Mark S. Kirk and Robert E. Andrews proposed a bill to sanction against any company or individual that provides Iran with refined petroleum products.
 The plan is to pressure Iran over its nuclear program from December 31, 2007.

 December 3, 2007: The U.S. Intelligence Community released a National Intelligence Estimate concluding that Iran "halted its nuclear weapons program" in 2003, but "is keeping open the option to develop nuclear weapons."

-December 11, 2007: British spy chiefs have grave doubts that Iran has mothballed its nuclear weapons program, as a US intelligence report claimed last week, and believe the CIA has been hoodwinked by Tehran.
+December 11, 2007: British spy chiefs have grave doubts that Iran has mothballed its nuclear weapons program, as a U.S. intelligence report claimed last week, and believe the CIA has been hoodwinked by Tehran.

 December 16, 2007: Iran's president said on Sunday the publication of a U.S. intelligence report saying Iran had halted a nuclear weapons program in 2003 amounted to a "declaration of surrender" by Washington in its row with Tehran.